Daimler Trucks to launch software services push

 "You create exit barriers for your customers," Bernhard said.
 As a fleet operator running Daimler's tools, he predicted, "you will be so deep in the web that removing yourself will be a very painful exercise."

-Daimler, German rival Volkswagen (VOWG_p.DE) and Sweden's Volvo are battling for leadership of the truck market.
+Daimler, German rival Volkswagen and Sweden's Volvo are battling for leadership of the truck market.

 SPEED AND BRAKING